armar-reggans/foreman_basic_installer/README.md

 This is an Ansible playbook to install and configure Foreman and Foreman Smart Proxies.
 This playbook was designed to be an easy way to get Foreman/Foreman Proxies installed and configured for provisioning.

 ## Requirements
-- 4GB RAM minimum for Foreman server and proxies
 - FQDN should be used
 - CentOS 7.x (I have only tested on CentOS7, selinux disabled)
 - SSH key from ansible control node should exist on all hosts in the inventory